How to Use the Eyce Rig II

 - Figure C = Do NOT angle torch towards silicone, silicone may burn.
 Refer back to Figure A for proper heating.

 The ideal temperature for concentrate usage is between 300°F - 400°F. To learn more about ideal temperatures, check out the post on High Times.

-Heating your nail for longer than 15 seconds and/or applying the torch flame directly to the silicone is not advised.
+Heating your nail for longer than 15 seconds and/or applying the torch flame directly to the silicone rig is not advised.
 The silicone has a maximum allowable temperature of 585°F (307°C).
 When the nail is heated as advised, the silicone will not reach temperatures anywhere near it's allowable maximum temperature.
 Although it is ok to heat the silicone up to the maximum allowable temperature, it is not recommended as it may cause risk or harm and may weaken the integrity of your silicone product.

 There is plenty of thermal margin to use your rig safely without concern of unintentionally overheating.

 We do NOT recommend use with e-nails.

 We recommend scrubbing with a mild soap solution and warm water.
 For best results use Eyce Silicone Cleaner.
-DO NOT use any alcohol solution on your silicone product, alcohol breaks down silicone and is not recommended.
+DO NOT use any alcohol solution on your silicone rig, alcohol breaks down silicone and is not recommended.

-Freezing your silicone unit is also a great way to clean it.
+Freezing your silicone rig unit is also a great way to clean it.
 Freeze it over night, then bend and twist the silicone to crack out the residue.